carlomilanesi/measures-rs/docs/Tutorial.md

 These operations are defined in the trait `Decibel`, implemented for the types `f32` and `f64`.

-Then, to print the decibels corresponding to the measure `one_milliwatt`, its method `format_in_decibels` is called.
+Then, to print the decibels corresponding to the measure `one_milliwatt`, its method `decibels_formatter` is called.
-It returns an object of type `DecibelFormattedMeasure`, which encapsulates the measure, and which implements the traits `Display` and `Debug`.
+It returns an object of type `DecibelsMeasureFormatter`, which encapsulates the measure, and which implements the traits `Display` and `Debug`.
 Such implementations cause that, when this object is printed, it will show the string "` dB`" between the numeric value and the unit suffix.
 Therefore, it is printed as `-30.0 dB W`.